Frequently Asked Questions

 - Accessible toilets on each floor

-- Two wheelchair spaces per screen
+- Wheelchair spaces in each screen

 - A Changing Place facility